dominicmauro/tales/content/posts/session-001.md

 +++
 date = '2025-07-01T15:51:40-04:00'
-title = 'Episode 1: A Trial Most Slimy' toc = true
+title = '1.
+A Trial Most Slimy' toc = true
 +++

-## The Kidnapping

 The cultists of Mugdulblub struck without warning, dragging innocent villagers from their homes to face a deadly gauntlet designed to test their worthiness.
 Those who survive will be granted the Slime Lord’s boon—those who fail will feed the darkness below.